adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/08-sessions.md

 ```

 ## Using sessions
-As soon you the package is configured, you can access the `session` object on the [HTTP context](introduction#http-context).
+As soon as the package is configured, you can access the `session` object on the [HTTP context](introduction#http-context).
 For demonstration, lets create a dummy app to store the user language preference inside the session.

 1. Register the route to render the `welcome` view and pass the user language by reading it from the session.
   ```ts{3}